-"Tenure of office of Judges of the Court of Appeal and Supreme Court.
-Section 91.
-(3) A person holding the office of Justice of Appeal or judge of the Supreme Court may be removed from office only for inability to exercise the functions of his office (whether arising from infirmity of body or mind or any other cause) or for misbehaviour and shall not be so removed except in accordance with the provisions of this section.
+- (1) Subject to the provisions of this section, a person holding the office of a Judge of the Supreme Court shall vacate that office when he attains the prescribed age. - (2) Notwithstanding that he has attained the age prescribed for the purposes of subsection (1) of this section, a person holding the office of a Justice of Appeal or the office of a Judge of the Supreme Court may continue in office for so long after attaining that age as may be necessary to enable him to deliver judgment or to do any other thing in relation to proceedings that were commenced before him before he attained that age. - (3) A person holding the office of Justice of Appeal or judge of the Supreme Court may be removed from office only for inability to exercise the functions of his office (whether arising from infirmity of body or mind or any other cause) or for misbehaviour and shall not be so removed except in accordance with the provisions of this section.

-- (4) (a) A Justice of Appeal or a judge of the Supreme Court may be removed from his office if notice in writing is given to the Speaker, signed by not less than one-third of all the voting members of the House of Representatives, of a motion alleging that a Justice of Appeal or a judge of the Supreme Court, as the case may be, is unable to exercise the functions of his office (whether arising from infirmity of body or mind or any other cause) and proposing that the matter should be investigated under this subsection. - (b) Where a motion under subsection 4(a) of this section is proposed for consideration by the House of Representatives, the House shall not debate the motion but the person presiding in the House shall forthwith cause a vote to be taken on the motion, and, if the motion is supported by the votes of not less than two-thirds of all the voting members of the House, shall declare the motion to be passed. - (c) If a motion is declared to be passed under subsection 4(b) of this section - - (i) the House shall, by resolution, appoint a tribunal which shall consist of a Chairman and not less than two other members, one of whom shall hold or shall have held high judicial office;
+- (4) A Justice of Appeal of a judge of the Supreme Court may be removed from his office if notice in writing is given to the Speaker, signed by not less than one-third of all the voting members of the House of Representatives, of a motion alleging that a Justice of Appeal or a judge of the Supreme Court, as the case may be, is unable to exercise the functions of his office (whether arising form infirmity of body or mind or any other cause) and proposing that the matter should be investigated under this subsection. - (b) Where motion under a subsection 4(a) of this section is proposed for consideration by the House Representatives, of House shall not debate the motion but the person presiding in the House shall forthwith cause a vote to be taken on the motion, and, if the motion is supported by the votes of not less than two-thirds of all the voting members of the House, shall declare the motion to be passed. - (c) If a motion is declared to be passed under subsection 4(b) of this section - - (i) the House shall, bv resolution, appoint a tribunal which shall consist of Chairman and not less than two other members, one of whom shall hold or shall have held judicial high office;